openplans/openblock-old/docs/api.rst

 Purpose
 -------

-Support simple widgets, mashups, frontends based on Openblock content and filtering capability.
+Support simple widgets, mashups, frontends based on OpenBlock content and filtering capability.
 We would appreciate any feedback you have on how to improve the usefulness and usability of this API.

 Caveat